remy/mit-license/README.md

 pull (which I'll do as quickly as possible) or if the user is still available you can do it yourself from the command line:

-    curl -d'{ "copyright": "Remy Sharp" }' http://rem.mit-license.org
+    curl -d'{ "copyright": "Remy Sharp", "password":"12345" }' http://rem.mit-license.org

+Note: You must pick a password, and use that password if you ever need to update your user.

 If the `rem` user isn't taken already, then this will create the new user file on the fly and the url will be immediately available.

 You can send a full JSON file to the API, not *just* the copyright, so this works too:

-    curl -d'{ "copyright": "Remy Sharp", "url": "http://remysharp.com", "email": "me@mysite.com", "format": "txt" }' http://rem.mit-license.org
+    curl -d'{ "copyright": "Remy Sharp", "url": "http://remysharp.com", "email": "me@mysite.com", "format": "txt", "password": "12345" }' http://rem.mit-license.org

 If there's any problems in the automated creation, send me a pull request and it'll go live soon after.

-Equally if you need to update the user file to include more details that you didn't initially include (extra fields in the next section) you will need to send a pull request on that `user.json` file via GitHub.
+If you need to update your user.json for some reason, simply just run the command:

+    curl -d'{ "copyright": "Remy Sharp", "url": "http://remysharp.com", "email": "me@mysite.com", "format": "txt", "password": "12345" }' http://rem.mit-license.org

+Note: You cannot change your password from the command line.

 ## The user.json file